paul-hammant/tbd/content/5-min-overview/index.md

 Similarly, developers completing a piece of development work (changes to source code), that provably does not break the build, will commit it back to the trunk.
-The granularity of that commit (how many a developer would implictly do a day) can vary, and is learned through experience.
+The granularity of that commit (how many a developer would implicitly do a day) can vary, and is learned through experience.

 The developer needs to run the build, to prove that they did not break anything with the commit.
 They might have to do a update/pull/sync before they commit/push the changes back to the team's version control server, and additional